HiDeoo/dotfiles/README.md

 - `homebrew.sh`: Install [Homebrew](https://brew.sh/).
 - `formulas.sh`: Install various Homebrew Formulas.
 This is the file to edit to define all the Formulas you want to install.
 - `casks.sh`: Install various Casks.
 This is the file to edit to define all the Casks you want to install.
-- `node.sh`: Install the latest stable version of [Node.js](https://nodejs.org) using [`fnm`](https://github.com/Schniz/fnm) and install various global packages.
-This is the file to edit to define all the global Node packages you want to install.
 - `settings.sh`: Configure all your environment settings.
 This is the file to edit to enable / disable some customizations and define your own.

 ### `configure` script